-If you contact me via this website, phone, or a third party provider such as Psychology Today, I will collect and keep your details – including name, phone number, email and reason for accessing therapy.
-This information will be kept on a secure Cloud platform.
-If you contact me and do not access therapy your details will be kept for one year.
+If you contact me via this website, phone, or a third party provider such as Psychology Today, I will collect and keep some of your details.
+This includes name, email or phone number, and reason for accessing therapy.
+To maintain privacy, this information will be kept on a secure Cloud platform.
+If you contact me and do not access therapy these details will be kept for one year.
 This is so I have a record, incase you choose to contact me again during this time.

-If you pursue therapy, to enable engagement in this I will store some personal information which may include your name, telephone number, email address, postal address on a database.
+To enable engagement in therapy I will store some personal information which may include your name, telephone number, email address, postal address on a database.
 This information may be provided by you or by a referrer e.g. an insurance company/ private referrer.

-During therapy I may take paper notes.
+During therapy I will likely make some paper notes and diagrams.
 I also will keep an electronic record that will include a short summary of what the session has discussed.
 Other electronic information may include typed up information, assessments or formulations.

 Securing your personal information

 In line with professional standards and expectations laid out in my indemnity insurance, following the end of therapy your information will be saved for 7 years before being securely destroyed.
 You are able to ask that information is destroyed earlier than this if your wish.

 You will always be offered copies of any documents produced as part of therapy.

-If you agree to recording of sessions for my CPD these will be securely saved on an encrypted cloud storage system.
-These recordings will be shared with my supervisor, using secure email and sharing systems.
-You will be notified of any session that is used and have the right to refuse use of this.
+If you agree to recording of sessions for my CPD these will be recorded and securely saved on an GDPR compliant cloud storage system (Writeupp).
+These recordings will be shared with my supervisor, using secure email and sharing systems (Egress).
 You can withdraw your consent for this at any time.